khaors/GQAnalyzer/README.md

 - Schoeller diagrams
 - Radial diagrams
 - ilr compositional plots

+The plots used in the analysis of the chemical composition of geothermal fluids include:

+- Custom ternary diagrams
 - Giggenbach plot

+The plots used in the analysis of the chemical composition of geothermal gases include:

+- Custom ternary diagrams
+- Grid geothermometers

 The package includes functions to calculate several geothermometers including: